DavidVentura/iot_home/README.md

 * The program flow is inspired by Arduino; setup followed by loop()
     * You have to set up your IRQ handlers during setup

+# Pushing an OTA update

+Simply run `./server/OTA_sender.py firmware/main.py` to push `main.py` to the sensor and reboot it.

+# Example sensor

 The code for a sensor that:
 * Toggles a GPIO on button press
 * Sets the GPIO state on an incoming MQTT message